-The Directors' emoluments (including pension contributions and benefits in kind) for the year are disclosed in the Directors' Remuneration Report beginning on page 83.
+The Directors' emoluments (including pension contributions and benefits in kind) for the year are disclosed in the Directors' Remuneration Report beginning on page 83 of the Annual Report and Accounts.

-At the year-end the ordinary shares held by the Directors are disclosed in the Directors' report beginning on page 98.
+At the year-end the ordinary shares held by the Directors are disclosed in the Directors' report beginning on page 98 of the Annual Report and Accounts.
 Details of the Directors' holdings of share options, as well as details of those share options exercised during the year, are also disclosed in the Directors' report.